-We all know that physics can explain a lot of amazing things that happen from a subatomic point of view to the vast, outer space.
-But before we go into all of that, we must first understand a few topics such as the unit of measurement, scientific notation, and dimensional analysis.
+We all know that physics can explain a lot of amazing things that happen from a subatomic point of view to vast outer space.
+But before we go into all that, we must first understand a few topics such as the unit of measurement, scientific notation, and dimensional analysis.

 Aside from these topics, one other prerequisite in studying physics is the understanding of scalars and vectors.

 Click below to go to the main reviewers:

 - Vector Subtraction

 - Components of Vectors

 What Are Scalars and Vectors?

 Scalars are quantities that have magnitude.
 These can be the temperature in your room, the amount of time you spend reading this reviewer, or even the mass of your laptop.